- Rooms & Suites

 - Visitors Guide

 The Boston Celtics have a long storied history.
 With celebrated players such as Bill Russell, Larry Bird and Paul Pierce, the Celtics have delighted fans for 70+ years.
-The Celtics are renowned for their parquet floor, one of the most iconic playing surfaces in sports.
-See the Celtics at the TD Garden, a destination that’s a short ride on the subway or a quick cab ride from Boston Park Plaza.
+You can catch the Celtics at the TD Garden, a destination that’s a short ride on the subway or a quick cab ride from Boston Park Plaza.

 The New England Patriots play at Gillette Stadium, in Foxborough, Massachusetts, 24 miles southwest of downtown Boston.
 Here, Tom Brady has led the team to four Super Bowl wins.
 Patriot Place is a large sports-entertainment complex, with attractions, events and shopping even when the Patriots aren’t playing.